Choosing and Declaring a Major

 Declaration/change/addition of most* majors/minors/concentrations is now done using the following form

 students only.
 After you have completed all the information requested and obtained the appropriate departmental signatures, please return this form

-to the Once Stop Service Center (Dining Hall 128) or the Office of the Registrar (Jefferson Hall 100).
+to the QC Hub in the Dining Hall, room 128.
 Departments that required copy of this form should make a copy of it before returning it to the student.

 By declaring a major, you will:

 - Be able to meet with a faculty advisor and become eligible for other departmental services, including (if applicable) pre-registration for courses, as well as departmental events.
 You will also receive mailings, emails, and important information directly from the department(s).